Triptii Dimri: Early work and critical recognition (2017–2022)

 After a role as an extra in Mom (2017), Dimri had her first lead role in Shreyas Talpade's directorial debut, the comedy Poster Boys, starring Sunny Deol, Bobby Deol and Talpade in lead roles.
 An official remake of the Marathi film Poshter Boyz, it featured her as Talpade's love interest.
-A critic for Bollywood Hungama noted that Dimri's performance was overshadowed by others in the ensemble cast, yet found her to be "decent".
-She next appeared in a leading role in the critically acclaimed romantic drama Laila Majnu (2018), opposite Avinash Tiwary.
+A critic for Bollywood Hungama opined that Dimri had been overshadowed by others in the ensemble cast.
+The following year, she starred in the romantic drama Laila Majnu (2018) opposite Avinash Tiwary.
 In her review for Firstpost, Anna M. M. Vetticad noted that she "imbued her Laila with an edge that made the character's constant flirtations with danger believable".
 Following its release digitally, many outlets assigned the film cult status despite its initial commercial failure.
-Dimri later admitted to struggling to cope with the films failure at the box-office.
+Dimri later professed to struggling with the film's failure at the box-office as she believed it would improve her career prospects.

-After a short hiatus, Dimri achieved her breakthrough as the protagonist in Anvita Dutt's 2020 supernatural drama Bulbbul, reuniting with Tiwari for a second time.
-Produced by Anushka Sharma, the film was met with positive reviews from critics.
+Following a short hiatus, Dimri achieved her breakthrough as the protagonist in Anvita Dutt's 2020 supernatural drama Bulbbul, reuniting with Tiwari for a second time.
+Produced by Anushka Sharma for Netflix, the film was met with positive reviews from critics.
 Namrata Joshi of The Hindu wrote, "From the vulnerable and the innocent to the transformation into the mysterious tease, Dimri is a stunner who speaks volumes with her eyes.
 And the audience can do little but stay enraptured".
 Her performance earned her a Filmfare OTT Award for Best Actress in a Web Original Film.
 In 2022, Dimri reunited with Dutt to star in the title role of her critically acclaimed drama Qala.
-Dimri stated that she intentionally chose to star in Qala to diversify her filmography and challenge herself by exploring genres she had not previously worked in.
+Dimri said that she her role in Qala allowed her to diversify her filmography and challenge herself by exploring genres she had not previously worked in.
 Her performance as an aspiring playback singer struggling to maintain her position in the music industry received praise.
 Sanatanu Das of the Hindustan Times found Dimri to be "in fine form" but added that "her character is frustratingly one-note and delivered mostly in the same anxious wavelength".